How to get to the Marquesas Islands?

 Getting to the Marquesas by plane - Flights

 This is obviously the simplest and the solution that most people choose to go to the Marquesas by.
-It is important to know that the Marquesas archipelago is connected only by flights from Tahiti Island.
+It is important to know that the Marquesas archipelago is connected only by flights from Tahiti Island, Papeete.
 There are no international flights to the Marquesas Islands directly.
 Tahiti Island is the only gateway to these Pacific islands.
 From Tahiti Island, the two main islands of the archipelago (Nuku Hiva and Hiva Oa) are served daily.
 Find the cheapest flights to go to French Polynesia using this flight compataror.
 As of today, you can mainly travel with Air Tahiti Nui, Frenchbee or Air France on an international flight.

 Go to the Marquesas Islands by boat